FurryR/hyren/README.md

 Usually you can use hyren to boost most projects, but there are always some exceptions.

-1. When using Turbowarp based editor (including Turbowarp itself), you may get an error that prevents you from start your project.
+1. When using Turbowarp based editor (including Turbowarp itself), I get an error that prevents me from start your project.
    > This is because the native compiler conflicts with hyren.
 Disable hyren may work.
-2. When using Gandi IDE, you randomly get some error but the project works fine.
+2. When using Gandi IDE, I randomly get some error but the project works fine.
    > Just ignore these errors, your project is running fine.
 Hyren will fallback to interpreter when compilation fails, so it may affect performance.
 3. I use Microsoft Edge.
 I used hyren but it didn't boost a lot.
    > Turn off Edge's "Enhanced security mode".
 It disables the browser's JIT so it is extremely slow.